Tom Cruise: Politics

-In 2025, Cruise was selected by President Donald Trump for the Kennedy Center Honors but he declined it.
+Cruise donated to Democratic candidate Hillary Clinton during her 2000 Senate campaign in New York.
+In October 2000, he attended and spoke at a birthday fundraising event for Clinton, alongside other major entertainment figures.

+While promoting Valkyrie in January 2009, Cruise said the recent election of Barack Obama as president brought "hope, absolute hope" to the United States and urged Americans to support the new administration.

+In 2025, Cruise declined an offer from President Donald Trump to be honored by the Kennedy Center.
+Later that year, it was reported that Cruise avoided seeking assistance from Trump for an outer-space film project involving NASA, which led to its cancellation.

 Controversies

 Criticism of psychiatry

 In January 2004, Cruise said, "I think psychiatry should be outlawed."
-In 2005, he criticized actress Brooke Shields for using the drug Paxil (paroxetine), an antidepressant which she used to recover from postpartum depression after the birth of her first daughter in 2003.
-Cruise asserted that there is no such thing as a chemical imbalance and that psychiatry is a form of pseudoscience.
-In response, Shields argued that Cruise "should stick to saving the world from aliens and let women who are experiencing postpartum depression decide what treatment options are best for them."
-This led to a heated argument between Cruise and Matt Lauer on NBC's Today on June 24, 2005.
+In 2005, he criticized actress Brooke Shields for using the antidepressant Paxil to treat postpartum depression following the birth of her first daughter.
+Cruise denied the existence of chemical imbalances in the brain and described psychiatry as a form of pseudoscience.
+In response, Shields argued that Cruise "should stick to saving the world from aliens and let women who are experiencing postpartum depression decide what treatment options are best for them," and further called Cruise's comments "a disservice to mothers everywhere".
+In a June 2005 episode of NBC's Today, Cruise reiterated his views, leading to a heated exchange with interviewer Matt Lauer.
+In August 2006, Cruise apologized in person to Shields for his comments.

-Medical authorities view Cruise's comments as furthering the social stigma of mental illness.
-From The Lancet, "He may be right that psychotropic drugs are overused, sometimes misused; and that lifestyle changes (and exercise for depression) can be helpful.
+Medical authorities viewed Cruise's comments as contributing to the social stigma surrounding mental illness.
+According to The Lancet, Cruise "may be right that psychotropic drugs are overused, sometimes misused; and that lifestyle changes (and exercise for depression) can be helpful.
 But he is wrong, as a celebrity, to add to the burden of those with a mental illness, who often fear seeking or continuing treatment because of the stigma still attached to their condition."
-Shields called Cruise's comments "a disservice to mothers everywhere".
-In late August 2006, Cruise apologized in person to Shields for his comments.

-Scientology is well known for its opposition to mainstream psychiatry and psychoactive drugs that are routinely prescribed for treatment.
-It was reported that Cruise's anti-psychiatry actions led to a rift with director Steven Spielberg.
+Scientology is well known for its opposition to mainstream psychiatry and to psychoactive drugs that are routinely prescribed for treatment.
+It was reported that Cruise's anti-psychiatry actions caused a rift with director Steven Spielberg.
 Spielberg had reportedly mentioned in Cruise's presence the name of a doctor friend who prescribed psychiatric medication.
 Shortly thereafter, the doctor's office was picketed by Scientologists, reportedly angering Spielberg.

 YouTube video removal

 On January 15, 2008, a video produced by Church of Scientology featuring an interview with Cruise was posted on YouTube by the Anonymous-linked group Project Chanology, showing Cruise discussing what being a Scientologist means to him.
 Church of Scientology said the video had been "pirated and edited", and was taken from a three-hour video produced for members of Scientology.
 YouTube removed the Cruise video from their site under threat of litigation.
-It was subsequently reinstated on the site, and as of June 2020, the video has achieved over 15 million views.
+It was subsequently reinstated on the site, and as of June 2020, the video has achieved more than 15 million views.